No-Bake Oatmeal Energy Balls

 - Mix in the raisins and chocolate chips by hand.

-- Roll the dough it into tight little balls.
+- Roll the dough it into tight little balls with a cookie scoop onto parchment paper.

 See Our No-Bake Oatmeal Energy Balls Video Tutorial & Get the Full (Printable) Recipe Below!